Slawek12Q/CoinMarketCap-Analizer/README.md

 -time interval between price change checks

 I've included some examples of cryptovalutes in the file url.py.
-If you want to add any cryptocurrency, go to the website https://coinmarketcap.com/, selet cryto which intereting you, click and copy link and paste to file url.py.
+If you want to add any cryptocurrency, go to the website https://coinmarketcap.com/, selet cryto which interesting you, click and copy link and paste to file url.py.

 Run the program, it will work until you send an e-mail.